Kailera Therapeutics Inc. research snapshot

 Rating

-High-risk clinical-stage biotech with promising obesity pipeline, pre-revenue and unprofitable
+High-risk clinical-stage biotech with a broad GLP-1 obesity pipeline, pre-revenue and unprofitable

 Trend status